Memorable Manitobans: Andrew Bileski [Bilecki] (1903-1992)

 First nominated for public office in 1929, he was elected, and re-elected several times, as a school trustee for Ward 3 (1933-1939) for the Winnipeg School Division.
 He resigned his position, ran for Alderman in Ward 3 (1939), and was elected to the Winnipeg City Council (1939-1940).
 In September 1940, he and fellow Alderman Jacob Penner were detained by the federal government under the Defense of Canada regulations on charge of being a member of the Communist party; and was eventually released in 1942.
-He again won re-election as a school trustee (1961-1964) and was a candidate in the 1945, 1949, and 1953 federal general elections, and the 1945 and 1962 provincial general elections.
+He again won re-election as a school trustee (1961-1964) and was a candidate in the 1945, 1949, and 1953 federal general elections, a 1950 provincial by-election, and the 1945 and 1962 provincial general elections.
 He was appointed by City Council to the Civic Charities Endorsement Bureau, where he served for nine years.

 He was a member of the Association of United Ukrainian Canadians, the Workers’ Benevolent Association, and the Manitoba Peace Council, as well as an Honourary Life Member of the Manitoba Dairy Association, and Honourary Board Member of the People’s Co-operative Limited.
 He received the City of Winnipeg Community Service Award (1967) from Stephen Juba and the City of Winnipeg Appreciation Award (1983) from Bill Norrie for “services rendered and selfless dedication voluntarily contributed to improving our community and our city.”